Economic Security

 How is Westchester County performing?

-Business ownership in Westchester was highly concentrated, with whites owning 79% of all businesses in 2017.
-Just 3% of businesses were owned by African Americans, 7.5% by Hispanics and 11% by Asians.
-These were similar to state and national figures, though Westchester's shares of Hispanic and African American owned businesses were slightly higher.
+Business ownership in Westchester was highly concentrated, with Whites owning 81% of all businesses in 2023.
+Just 4% of businesses were owned by African Americans, 12% by Hispanics and 9% by Asians.
+Compared to state and national figures, Westchester's shares of Hispanic owned businesses were higher and Asian owned businesses were lower.

-Among comparison counties, Westchester was similar to Nassau and they both had more diversity in ownership than Putnam and Rockland.
+Among comparison counties, Westchester and Nassau had more diversity in ownership than Putnam and Rockland.

 Why do these disparities exist?